aut0maticjack/lazyweb/RetroPie-DOSBox-Notes.md

 ## Config File

-The DOSBox config file is at `~/.dosbox/dosbox-SVN.conf`
+The DOSBox config file is at `~/.dosbox/dosbox-SVN.conf` and the mapper file is `mapper-SVN.map`

+The `~/.dosbox/` directory is a symlink to `/opt/retropie/configs/pc/` directory

 ## C Drive